-Located in Cape Town's Table Bay, Robben Island is one of South Africa's most important historical sights.
-For centuries, it was used as a penal colony, primarily for political prisoners.
-Although its maximum security prisons have now closed, the island remains famous for incarcerating former South African president Nelson Mandela for 18 years.
+Located in Cape Town's Table Bay, Robben Island is one of South Africa's top historical attractions.
+For centuries it was used as a penal colony, primarily for political prisoners.
+Although its maximum security prisons have now closed, the island remains famous as the place where former South African president Nelson Mandela was an inmate for 18 years.
 Many leading members of political parties like the PAC and ANC were imprisoned alongside him.

 In 1997 Robben Island was turned into a museum, and in 1999 it was declared a UNESCO World Heritage Site.
-It has become an extremely important symbol for the new South Africa, reflecting the triumph of good over evil, and of democracy over apartheid.
-Now, tourists can visit the prison on a Robben Island Tour, led by ex-political prisoners who once experienced the horrors of the island firsthand.
+It has become an extremely important symbol for the new South Africa, reflecting the triumph of democracy over apartheid and the ongoing journey towards racial tolerance.
+Now tourists can visit the prison on a Robben Island tour, led by ex-inmates with firsthand experiences of what life in the prison was like.

 The trip begins with an hour-long bus tour of the island.
-During this time, your guide will begin the story of the island's history and ecology.
+During this time, your guide will tell you all about its history and ecology, including its use as a military base and leper colony.
 You'll get off the bus at the limestone quarry where Nelson Mandela and other prominent ANC members spent many years doing hard labor.
 At the quarry, the guide will point out the cave that doubled as the prisoners' bathroom.

-It was in this cave that some of the more educated prisoners would teach others how to read and write by scratching in the dirt.
-History, politics and biology were amongst the subjects taught at this "prison university", and it is said that a good part of South Africa's current constitution was written there.
+It was in this cave that some of the more educated prisoners taught others how to read and write by scratching in the dirt.
+History, politics and biology were amongst the subjects taught at this "prison university" and it is said that a good part of South Africa's current constitution was written there.
 It was the only place that prisoners were able to escape the watchful eyes of the guards.

 The Maximum Security Prison

-After the bus tour, the guide will lead you to the maximum security prison, where more than 3,000 political prisoners were held from 1960 - 1991.
-If your tour guide on the bus wasn't an ex-political prisoner, your guide for this part of the tour certainly will be.
+After the bus tour, the guide will lead you to the maximum security prison where more than 3,000 political prisoners were held from 1960 to 1991.
+If your guide on the bus wasn't an ex-political prisoner, your guide for this part of the tour certainly will be.
 It is incredibly humbling to hear stories of prison life from someone who experienced it firsthand.